zentrocdot/LazyImageUpscaler/README.md

 ## State of the Art

-<p align="justify">Graphical software tools like <i>RawTherapee</i> and <i>GIMP</i>
+<p align="justify">Graphical software tools like <i>RawTherapee</i> and
-can be used to upscale images.
-During some tests I carried out, I noticed that the images become sometimes somewhat blurred when they are upscaled.
+<i>GIMP</i> can be used to upscale images.
+During some tests I carried out,
+I noticed that the images become sometimes somewhat blurred when they are upscaled.
 However, one can only recognise this if one make a direct comparison with the original image.</p>

+<p align="justify">Every programming language has its own way to handle
+downscaling or upscaling of images.</p>

 <p align="justify">Another way for the upscaling of image is using Artificial
 Inteligence.
 A distinction can be made between two approaches.
 Direct use of